Exploring Internet of Things Adoption Challenges in Manufacturing Firms: A Delphi Fuzzy Analytical Hierarchy Process Approach: Introduction

 Moreover, IoT empowers manufacturers to streamline their supply chains (SC), tracking the movement of components, goods, and raw materials to improve inventory management and reduce wastage.
-It also fosters energy efficiency by monitoring energy consumption and automating operations, leading to more sustainable and eco-friendly manufacturing practices.
-Additionally, IoT enhances workplace safety by continuously monitoring environmental factors and alerting workers to potential hazards.
-IoT drives process automation, enabling the industrial sector to lower labor costs and boost productivity.
+They also foster energy efficiency by monitoring energy consumption and automating operations, leading to more sustainable and eco-friendly manufacturing practices.
+In addition, IoT enhances workplace safety by continuously monitoring environmental factors and alerting workers to potential hazards.
+The IoT drives process automation, enabling the industrial sector to lower labor costs and boost productivity.
 With the limitless possibilities of IoT, from simple temperature sensors to complex smart systems controlling entire factories, it has the potential to revolutionize the manufacturing industry by making companies more efficient, competitive, and responsive to market demands.
-However, as the number of connected devices grows, so does the importance of ensuring their security and safeguarding the data they generate.
+However, as the number of connected devices increases, so does the importance of ensuring security and safeguarding the data generated.
 Cyber threats pose a significant concern, requiring manufacturers to prioritize robust security measures to protect sensitive information.